jboss-container-images/amqstreams-1-openshift-image/examples/proxy/record-encryption/load-balancer/README.md

 # Try out the example

-1. Create a key for topic `trades` using the instructions applicable to your KMS provider.
+1. Create a key for topic `trades` using the instructions applicable to your KMS provider:

    Vault:
    ```sh